Leave Them All Behind: Reception

 "Leave Them All Behind" entered the UK Singles Chart at number nine on 10 February 1992.
 It became the first single released on Creation Records to reach the top ten in the United Kingdom.
 The Guardian noted that, "Incredibly, that same week the Jesus and Mary Chain's "Reverence" was at 10 and Primal Scream's Dixie-Narco EP was at 11.
 Did someone say golden era?"

 The success took the band by surprise.
 "It was a nine minutes long wall of sound with no edit whatsoever, which meant no radio play either and it's landed in the top ten!
 You do feel vindicated at that point," Bell said.
 He called it "the high point of Ride's career" but still believed that the band as a whole fell short of reaching their goals of topping the charts while pushing musical boundaries as far as possible.

 Ride intended for their follow-up single "Twisterella" to be the band's big breakthrough hit, but it underperformed, peaking only at No. 36 in the UK as the band never was able to recreate the success of "Leave Them All Behind" on the charts.

 Legacy

 "Leave Them All Behind" was universally acclaimed by critics.
-Far Out Magazine labeled it one of the 20 songs that defined shoegaze, while BrooklynVegan called it " one of the great album-openers — and set-openers — of all time."
+BrooklynVegan called it " one of the great album-openers—and set-openers—of all time."
 Pitchfork wrote, "Every single element of 'Leave Them All Behind' is voluminous, but not just in sheer loudness: It's overwhelming, not oppressive, and the sonic expanse is even more mindblowing with this remastering job.
 Bell and Gardener's barnstorming guitars, Steve Queralt's girder-thick bassline, and Colbert's Moon-sized drum fills all could fill canyons individually, yet never once does it sound like something other than four guys in a room."

 In 2014, NME placed it at No. 273 on its list of the 500 Greatest Songs of All Time.